2025-11-23

 • multiple alternatives for syntax are specified. for example: bullet points, code blocks, and even the whole heading structure has redundant alternative syntax.

-here is an example of an extension syntax for structured documents. it includes forms that can be evaluated by custom procedures to notate things like lists, tables and more.
+here is an example of an extendable syntax for structured documents. it includes forms that can be evaluated by custom procedures to notate things like lists, tables and more.

 expression types